openziti/ziti/quickstart/docker/minimal/README.md

 ## Develop Ziti

-This replaces the `ziti` binary that's running the quickstart.
+This is a secondary use case for this Docker Compose project that replaces the `ziti` binary in the container image with the one you build locally with `go build` before running the `ziti edge quickstart` command.

 1. In the top-level directory of the `ziti` project, build the binary.